Through An Empath's Eyes

 From personal experience, absorbing and feeling what others do has helped me detect whether someone is being genuine or not.
 This has been especially helpful in friendships.
 Every connection we make in life teaches us a lesson.
 Whether we hold onto that connection throughout the entire duration of our lives or not doesn’t matter, something can be taken from it.
 Upon meeting someone for the first time, an impression can always be made within the first seven seconds.
 Are they excitable?
 Do they exaggerate or tell tall tales?
 Do they come off negative or cynical?
 Are they positive and content?
 Nobody wants to make friends with someone who will talk behind their back or act fake, humans crave genuine connections.
 If we have a gut feeling that someone isn’t genuine or that a friendship doesn’t seem true, it likely isn’t.

 Sensing who is genuine in this world and who isn’t is part of how an empath interprets the world.
 It also gives us the ability to see the universe with different eyes, partly because we’re so keenly aware of people and emotions.
-Nature for example affects an empath differently because of how it makes us feel.
+Nature, for example, affects an empath differently because of how it makes us feel.
 Calm, rejuvenating, a place to recharge like that of water.
 We see the beauty and wonder unlike anyone else and are highly sensitive to it.
 While one person might look at a forest and see nothing but a forest, an empath might look and see varying aspects of beauty and serenity.
 We can pick out what’s dying and still find a way to give it life.

 Giving life to something is also how many of us might analyze creativity, which as we all know is full of emotion.
-People and artists of all kinds pour their hearts and souls into their art in varying ways.
-Whether it’s a method of coping with personal trauma, family dilemmas, issues with self, or paying homage to the world.
-Emotion can inspire and affect our creativity.
-Not always for the better.
+People and artists of all kinds pour their hearts and souls into their art in varying ways, whether it’s a method of coping with personal trauma, family dilemmas, issues with self, or paying homage to the world.
+Emotion can inspire and affect our creativity, not always for the better.
 We give life, breathe life, into creativity.
 Intellectually, spiritually, mentally, emotionally, and empathically.

 Writing characters and stories when you’re emotionally sound to the point of crying during a sad scene you’ve created is just one of the many struggles.
-I had a hard time completing the final book in my trilogy simply because of the closeness between myself and the characters.
+I had a hard time completing the final book in my trilogy because of the closeness between myself and the characters.
 It’s hard enough to cope with troubling emotions in real life, let alone dealing with them in a created world on a daily basis.
-From personal experience, empathy can either stop your writing or move it forward.
+Empathy can either stop your writing or move it forward.
 It can be a tool or a weapon.
 Either way, emotion and empathy will always have an impact on writing, provided we’re emotionally in tune.

 This brings me to the common question of why people disbelieve in the idea of empaths.
 One of the first thoughts that comes to mind is whether or not it’s considered a real term.
 It doesn’t matter, an empath is a sensitive being who feels and senses everything around them.
 Anyone can experience it more intensely than others.
 The question of whether the term is real or not isn’t even relevant.
 If people choose to disbelieve in empathy, they may as well choose to disbelieve in emotion.

 If more people learn to embrace and understand empathy, the world might be a better place.
-With empathy comes compassion, understanding, care, and so much more.
-The ability to feel so much can be draining and dangerous.
+With empathy comes compassion, understanding, and so much more.
+The ability to feel can be draining and dangerous.
 It can also be gratifying, enlightening, and overwhelming in the most wonderful way.
 Understanding emotion is difficult, but once we understand, it only becomes easier to understand empathy and how it feels to feel everything around us.

 - Author, Quill C. Elska